Emergent spatiotemporal order and nonreciprocity in driven-dissipative nonlinear magnetic systems: Introduction

-\textit{Introduction.} --- Most of the surrounding world operates far from equilibrium.
-In this regime, the interplay between energy non-conserving interactions and nonlinearities is an organizing principle that cuts across seemingly unrelated phenomena -- from neural networks \cite{Neural_Chialvo} to astrophysical flows \cite{Percolation_Schulman} -- where collective order is set by symmetries and conservation laws rather than microscopic detail, enabling sharp tests of universality.
+Most of the surrounding world operates far from equilibrium.
+In this regime, the interplay between nonlinear and energy non-conserving interactions is an organizing principle that cuts across seemingly unrelated phenomena -- from neural networks \cite{Neural_Chialvo} to astrophysical flows \cite{Percolation_Schulman} -- where collective order is set by symmetries and conservation laws rather than microscopic detail, enabling sharp tests of universality.

 Dissipative Rydberg arrays and exciton–polariton fluids have provided early platforms for quantitative tests that have established a paradigm for exploring universal behavior in open quantum systems \cite{RybergCount_Malossi2014,SelfOsccQED_Dreon2022,KPZPolariton_Fontaine2022,Universality_Diehl2025}.
 The pace of theoretical advances, however, calls for platforms in which nonlinearity and non-Hermiticity can be easily tuned and precisely diagnosed with tabletop instrumentation.
 Such systems could enable parameter-resolved maps of dynamical phase diagrams and tests of universality, while opening access to properties unique to far-from-equilibrium physics such as critical behavior organized not by equilibrium free-energy landscapes, but by spectral singularities forbidden at thermal equilibrium \cite{DPT_Diehl2010,DPT_Mattias2017,SpectralDPT_Minganti2018,NHPT_Hanai2019,CritEP_Hanai2020,NonRec_Vitelli2021,NLStochEP_Vitelli2022,QBLCrit_Yikang2022,IrrevFluc_Suchanek2023,Bosoranas_2023,MariamPRA_2024,CEP_Diehl2024,NRIsing_Vitelli2025}.